-Component Grouping Materials Environment or Stressors Degradation Mechanism/Ageing Effect Safety Strategy Practice for Inspection or Testing Vessels Reactor Pressure Vessel Carbon Steel with Stainless Steel Cladding Chemically treated borated water Up 270 to 340°C (644°F) ; Two phase steam in accident condition to 856°C ; Fission products environment Cumulative fatigue damage/ Fatigue Conservative Analysis provides technical justification for that Fatigue will not be a problem during the period of extended operation Fatigue is a time-limited ageing analysis TLAA) to be evaluated for the period of extended operation, and, for Class 1 components, environmental effects on In-Service Inspection for Components of the reactor coolant pressure boundary to detect service induced flaws barrier; fatigue are to be addressed.
-Loss of Fracture Toughness due to Embrittlement and Neutron Flux One Member State: Performs off-line fatigue calculation according real operation condition as well as the extrapolation of damage factor D. One Member State: Stress and fatigue analysis of the components and specific areas for the whole spectrum of normal operational conditions (NOC), abnormal operational conditions (AOO) and accident conditions (AS) most favourable based on actual recorded transient data.
-Conservative Analysis (including analysis for pressurized thermal shock) provides technical justification for that Embrittlement will not be a problem during the period of extended operation Possible annealing of the RPV core region weld to recover radiation embrittlement Vessel Material surveillance program In-Service Inspection for Components of the reactor coolant pressure boundary to detect service induced flaws Loss of material/ Boric acid corrosion of external surfaces Non-destructive examination of External surfaces All Member States have some type of programme for visual examination of exterior surfaces.
+Component Grouping Materials Environment or Stressors Degradation Mechanism/Ageing Effect Safety Strategy Practice for Inspection or Testing Vessels Reactor Pressure Vessel Carbon Steel with Stainless Steel Cladding Chemically treated borated water 270° C up to 340°C (644°F); Two phase steam in accident condition to 856°C; Fission products environment barrier; Cumulative fatigue damage/Fatigue Conservative Analysis provides technical justification for that Fatigue will not be a problem during the period of extended operation Fatigue is a time- limited ageing analysis (TLAA) to be evaluated for the period of extended operation, and, for Class 1 components, environmental effects on fatigue are to be addressed.
+One Member State: Performs off-line fatigue calculation according real operation condition as well as the extrapolation of damage factor D. One Member State: Stress and fatigue analysis of the components and specific areas for the whole spectrum of normal operational conditions (NOC), abnormal operational conditions (AOO) and accident conditions (AS) most favourable based on actual recorded transient data.
+In-Service Inspection for Components of the reactor coolant pressure boundary to detect service induced flaws